prosperitty/library/README.md

 Main focuses:

--DOM Manipulation
+- DOM Manipulation
--The use of the special function "class"
+- he use of the special function "class"
--The keyword "this"
+- The keyword "this"
--storing data with localStorage
+- storing data with localStorage